vsvandelik/xxp-tooling-v2/packages/vs-code-extension/README.md

 ## Changelog

-See [CHANGELOG.md](./CHANGELOG.md) for release history and changes.
+Release history and changes are tracked through Git commits and GitHub releases.